huggla/postgres-backup/README.md

 # postgres-backup
 A tiny and simple Docker image for backing up Postgresql.

+20181204: Pg_dump and pg_dumpall from Postgresql 11.1, Apline Edge.

 ## Environment variables
 ### pre-set runtime variables
 * VAR_LINUX_USER (postgres): The Linux/Postgresql user that performs the backup.